 - The Language Arts focus this year is “Beginning, Middle, End.”
 You mostly use it in religion this year.
 See the Do-Aheads for this grade level for more information about that.

 - This year you finish 100EZ and start reading practice in earnest.
+(We are 0 for 5 on this text btw.
+Dyslexia is a b….bad thing.)

 - Handwriting is 3 days a week.
 The old syllabi use Picard’s series.
 The new ones use “Writing Our Catholic Faith.”
 The Catholic version isn’t in color.
 The secular version is identical in the skills practice, but it’s in color.
 The sentences aren’t as cute, though.
 Regardless, the rumor is that Laura only added a handwriting book because parents wanted it.
 If you like a different series, say Handwriting Without Tears, just divide the book by 32 weeks and go for it.

 - LATE in the year (Week 28), you will use the 4 music picture books with accompanying CD’s on Mondays and Thursdays.
 The Suggested Schedule puts this in the evening.
 (Music moves the heart.
 When you’re upset, it can calm you.
 Affection for truly beautiful, emotion-ordering music is important.
 A child that doesn’t love helpful music will inevitably love only ugly music.)
 Only Peter and the Wolf has that old “beep–turn the page” interactivity.
 For the others, the CD is just music.
+We almost NEVER get to these.

 - Facts drills aren’t scheduled, but they are necessary.
 Abeka worksheets in 2GRD-3GRD will take a really long time if the memory work isn’t done.